skyducks/EdgeDrivers/personal-tuya-devices/docs/README.md

 - [ ] File extension is `.yaml`
 - [ ] File is in the folder "profiles"
 - [ ] There is a single component called `main`
-- [ ] Generic profile was updated by following the "Checklist for new preferences in the generic profile"
+- [ ] Generic profile was updated by following the [Checklist for new preferences in the generic profile](#checklist-for-new-preferences-in-the-generic-profile)

 ### Checklist for new profiles to be used by models